 - Starting point: Parking Area on NC 128, just off the Blue Ridge Parkway

 From Asheville, take the Blue Ridge Parkway north for 27 miles to the entrance for Mount Mitchell State Park.
-Turn left, on NC 128.
-The trailhead is at the crossing of the Mountains to Sea Trail, shortly after you turn onto this road; there is a parking pulloff on the right.
-The trail ascends a set of steps across the road on the left as you drive in.
+Turn left onto NC 128, and go 0.6 mi.
+The trailhead is at the crossing of the Mountains to Sea Trail; there is a parking pulloff on the right.
+The trail ascends a set of steps across the road (on the left as you drive in).

 Start the hike by ascending the stairs across the road from the parking pulloff.
 You will see the sign for the Mountains to Sea Trail, and this trail follows white circular blazes.
 You will immediately pass through a staggered fence designed to keep large animals (e.g., horses) off the trail.

 The trail switches back in a grassy area under some spruce trees, then ascends gently to achieve the ridgeline.
 Immediately you will notice how well this trail was built.
 Its design sheds water at all possible locations, and the trailbed is "outsloped" - meaning water runs across and off the edge of the trail rather than down the length of the trail.
 This means the trail is not eroded, making the walk that much more pleasant.
 The entire trail up to the meadows is similarly built - in fact most new sections of the Mountains to Sea Trail are this way.